awsdocs/aws-doc-sdk-examples/python/example_code/emr/README.md

-Shows how to write a job step that uses Apache Spark to read data from the [Amazon Customer Reviews Dataset](https://s3.amazonaws.com/amazon-reviews-pds/readme.html) and query the data for top rated products in specific categories that contain keywords in their product titles.
+Shows how to write a job step that uses Apache Spark to read data from the [Amazon Customer Reviews Dataset](https://s3.amazonaws.com/amazon-reviews-pds/readme.html) and query the data for top-rated products in specific categories that contain keywords in their product titles.
 Results are written to an Amazon S3 bucket.

 **emrfs_step.py**